 The host of the event in Karachi was the Danish Ambassador in Pakistan, Rolf Michael Hay Pereira Holmboe which, aside from offering the opportunity to forge bonds with the Pakistani market also had entertainment performed by a Danish/Pakistani band.

 The Islamic Republic of Pakistan became an independent state in 1947, as a result of the division of former British India.
 Pakistan, which is divided into five provinces has a population of approximately 190 million people (2011) and a total area of 796,095 km2.

-Pakistan is a poor country with economic growth in 2-3 percent annually.
-It is estimated that growth should be around 6-8 percent annually to create sufficient jobs and real welfare improvements for a population growing by about 5 million a year
+Pakistan is a poor country with economic growth of 2-3 per cent annually.
+It is estimated that growth should be around 6-8 per cent annually to create sufficient jobs and real welfare improvements for a population growing by about 5 million a year

 There is a large deficit in public finances as a consequence of low public revenue.
 Tax collection is less than 9% of GDP due to an extremely small income tax base (less than 2% of the population pays income tax and non-taxation of the agricultural sector.

 The main stabilizer of the economy is remittances sent from Pakistanis abroad.
 In 2011 and 2012, the remittances from abroad were recorded high at around USD 10 billion.